 - medicines which may affect the blood cells, such as allopurinol, procainamide, corticosteroids, immunosuppressants or medicines used to treat cancer

-These medicines may be affected by ramipril, or may affect how well it works.
-You may need different amounts of your medicine, or you may need to take different medicines.
-Your doctor will advise you.
+These medicines may be affected by ramipril or may affect how well it works.
+You may need different amounts of your medicines, or you may need to take different medicines.

 How to take this medicine